percona/everest-doc/docs/quickstart-guide/quick-install.md

 2. Install Everest and provision the Kubernetes cluster:

     !!! warning "Important"
-        - [These](../use/multi-namespaces.md#default-namespaces-in-percona-everest) namespaces are restricted and cannot be used for deploying databases.
         -  Make sure that you enter at least one namespace.
         -  Ensure to copy the authorization token displayed on the terminal in this step.
 You will need this token to log in to the Percona Everest UI.